In this article you will find:

 30. Public speaking training

-Have your virtual retreat participants learn from 2-time TEDx speaker on how to improve their public speaking for not only presentations but also effective business communication.
+Have your virtual retreat participants learn from a 2-time TEDx speaker on how to improve their public speaking for not only presentations but also effective business communication.

 People also ask these questions about Virtual Annual Retreats